 Another option, for those of you that would like something a bit more decorative, is the large scrapbook storage boxes.
 You can find cardboard, plastic, and metal options to suit your style.
 (However, do keep in mind that the box doesn’t need to be decorative if it’s in a closet or drawer.)

-- They can get expensive quickly if you have multiple children with multiple years’ worth of papers.
+~ They can get expensive quickly if you have multiple children with many years of papers

 While the type of box you pick is relatively insignificant, the size is very important.
 They need to be large enough to hold memorabilia larger than 8.5×11.
 Remember you’ll be putting all of the important papers from school in here…including artwork that may exceed the standard-sized sheet of paper.